yekg880809/bootstrap-plugins/README.md

-﻿# bootstrap-plugins
+﻿## bootstrap-plugins

-1.tabs
+## tabs

-  Include file "bootstrap-tabs.js" first .
+  * Include file "bootstrap-tabs.js" first .

-  Prepare a father 'div' tag and some children 'div' tag .
+  * Prepare a father 'div' tag and some children 'div' tag .

-  Each children one as content container of a tab.
+  * Each children one as content container of a tab.

-  Then we can activate this plugin, for example
+  * Then we can activate this plugin, for example

 	<div class="father">
 		<div class = "data-container"><div style="width:100px;height:100px;background-color:red;"></div></div>